Navigating the US Passport System During the Government Shutdown: A Complete Guide

 Getting your passport during the government shutdown is no different than when it is open.
 You must gather your documents that pertain to a passport.
 The documents will determine the type of processing.
 If you need a new passport, replace an expired or lost passport or a minor’s passport, you must submit the proper form.

-Your supporting documents for your application is printed on your application.
+Your supporting documents for your application are printed on your application.
 Most applications will ask for the same documents.
 Here is a list of documents you should submit with your application.
 Only submit the documents required.
 The documents should be original or certified by a notary.
 The documents are:

 - Proof of citizenship